Dallin H. Oaks

-Dallin Harris Oaks (born August 12, 1932) is an American religious leader and former jurist who is the 18th president of the Church of Jesus Christ of Latter-day Saints (LDS Church).
+Dallin Harris Oaks (born August 12, 1932) is an American religious leader and former jurist who is the eighteenth president of the Church of Jesus Christ of Latter-day Saints (LDS Church).
 He served as the first counselor in the church's First Presidency from 2018 to 2025.
 He was called as a member of the church's Quorum of the Twelve Apostles in 1984.

 Oaks was born in Provo, Utah, and grew up in Provo and Vernal, Utah.
 He studied accounting at Brigham Young University (BYU), then attended law school at the University of Chicago, where he was editor-in-chief of the University of Chicago Law Review.
 After graduating in 1957, Oaks was a law clerk to Chief Justice Earl Warren of the U.S. Supreme Court, then spent three years in private practice at Kirkland & Ellis before returning to the University of Chicago as a professor of law.
 In 1971, Oaks succeeded Ernest L. Wilkinson as the president of BYU.
 He held the position until 1980, when he was appointed to be a justice of the Utah Supreme Court.
 He served on the court until his selection to the LDS Church's Quorum of the Twelve Apostles in 1984.

-During his professional career, Oaks was twice considered by the President of the United States for nomination to the United States Supreme Court: first in 1975 by Gerald Ford, who ultimately nominated John Paul Stevens, and again in 1981 by Ronald Reagan, who ultimately nominated Sandra Day O'Connor.
+During his professional career, Oaks was twice considered by the president of the United States for nomination to the U.S. Supreme Court: first in 1975 by Gerald Ford, who ultimately nominated John Paul Stevens, and again in 1981 by Ronald Reagan, who ultimately nominated Sandra Day O'Connor.